whisperity/SharpGMad/README.md

 done with the changes, a single click of a button will _pull_ these changes into the archive.

-Both a grafical and a command-line interface is available for realtime mode.
+Both a graphical and a command-line interface is available for realtime mode.

 #### GUI